gleich/python_template/CONTRIBUTING.md

 #### 🐳 Docker Container

-You can check all your code inside of a docker container with all the dependencies installed by running `make docker-check`.
+You can check all your code inside of a docker container with all the dependencies installed by running `make docker-lint` and `make test-in-docker`.
 This command will build the image for you and run it.
 No need to install anything!

 #### ✍️ Manually